Indoor Activities For Dogs

 For this game, all you’ll need is a muffin tin, tennis balls, and treats.
 Fill the tin with treats and cover with tennis balls so your dog can figure out how to get the gifts.
 Some dogs will work at the game tacking each tennis ball individually, while others will tip the entire muffin tin over to spill the treats.
 Find out which approach your dog will take.

 Have a Basic Grooming Session

 While the weather has you stuck inside your home, why not take care of some basic grooming needs.
 This may include bathing your dog or trimming his toenails if the two of you are up for it.
 Otherwise, consider brushing your dog’s fur.
-Most dogs enjoy being brushed, and when done in a calm, relaxed setting, it is a very soothing experience.
-Brushing your dog regularly helps keep his skin and fur health and will decrease excess hair in your home, as well.
+Most dogs enjoy being touched, and when done in a calm, relaxed setting, it is a very soothing experience.
+Brushing your dog helps keep his skin and fur healthy and will decrease your home’s excess hair.

 Training should be an ongoing process, but while you’re busily trying to burn up some of your dog’s energy, having a refresher course is perfect.
 Whether you brush up on the basic commands (sit, stay, come, leave it) or decide to work on more advanced ones, your dog is always excited to interact with you.

 If your dog is really good at the basic commands, practice a series of them by having him stay in one room.
 Then, you go to another place and call him to you.
 Incorporate other commands such as ‘sit,’ ‘stay,” and ‘lay down’ — and don’t forget the tasty rewards!
 To help your dog burn off even more energy, have another family member join in, if available.
 One person can sit at the end of the hallway or at the top of the stairs while you stay at the opposite end.
 Take turns calling your dog back and forth between you and use a series of commands, using treat rewards for extra incentive.
 The combination of physical and mental activity is sure to tire your dog out, and all of you will have fun in the process.